 Mentoring Approaches: One-on-One Mentoring, Group Mentoring, Peer mentoring, Online Mentoring, Compound Mentoring

-ARC DECRA researcher at the University of Melbourne, with research expertise in Roman history
+Susan Blake Lecturer in Classics and Ancient History at the University of Queensland, with research expertise in Roman history

-Kit Morrell is currently an ARC DECRA researcher at the University of Melbourne.
+Kit Morrell is the Susan Blake Lecturer in Classics and Ancient History at the University of Queensland.
 Her research area is Roman history, especially the political and legal history of the late Roman republic.
-Her current research project focuses on the idea and practice of ‘reform’ in the Roman republic.
+Her current research, supported by an ARC Discovery Early Career Researcher Award, focuses on the idea and practice of ‘reform’ in the Roman republic..

 Kit is willing to engage in mentoring relationships across disciplines and career stages, but especially with early-career and postgraduate mentees.
 She has the capacity to mentor a maximum of two mentees at any stage.